aidegare/intropedia/README.md

 creating web page:
 - [x] open folder, run in terminal "npm create vite@latest" or any newer command
-- [x] setup name, framework and variants, then run "cd your_name", "npm install three", "npm run dev" (last command is to get website, so run every opening)
+- [x] setup name, framework and variants, then run "cd your_name", "npm install three", "npm run dev" (last command is to get website, so run every subsequent opening)
+- [x] setup three.js: import css file and three, add canvas in HTML file using .experience>canvas#your_name, and in js file add scene, camera and renderer
+- [x] in css file, general format with *{m0,p0, border-sizing: border-box}
+- [x] load object, if too heavy for github use glTF report to compress and import relevant loader for GLTFLOADER
+    - when importing relevant loader, copy paste from /nodemodules/libs in own folder (is easier)

+- [x] handle the resizing of the web window and set the animate() function
+- [x] enable shadow map in renderer and cast shadows from light, tell loader if child is a mesh, then cast shadows
+- [x] tweak as wanted: shadow map size and type, tone mapping style and exposure

+- [x] interact with mouse button using raycaster, only on specific objects in array
+    - [ ] project panels redirect to project websites
+    - [ ] trees do funsies
+    - [ ] directions pop information panel
+    - [ ] what is modal in HTML ?
+- [x] make character move using arrow and wasd keys, but also not racistly (event.code instead of event.key)
-- [x]
+- [x] animate with GSAP
+    - [ ] fix rotation
+    - [ ] add collisions
+    - [ ] add respawn
+    - [ ] add ultimate